sonyhome/SerialMenu/README.md

     const char menu1String2[] PROGMEM = "Z - second menu (Text in FLASH)";

     // Definition of menu1:
+    // A menu entry is defined with four fields.
-    // Text is either embedded directly or a string name can be referenced
+    // -Text can be embedded directly or you can reference a string name
-    // Text in FLASH via PROGMEM is flagged as true, else use false
+    // -Text in FLASH via PROGMEM is flagged as true, else flagged as false
-    // Specify the keypress assigned to a menu entry (converts to lowercase)
+    // -Declare the keypress assigned to a menu entry (converts to lowercase)
-    // Declare the lambda function callbacks or put a function pointer const SerialMenuEntry menu1[] = {
+    // -Declare the callback as a lambda function or use a function pointer const SerialMenuEntry menu1[] = {
      {"X (Text in SRAM)", false, '1', [](){ Serial.println("choice X!"); } },
      {menu1String1,       false, 'y', [](){ menu.show(); } },
-     {menu1String2,       true,  'Z', [](){ menu.load(menu2, menu2Size);
+     {menu1String2,       true,  'z', [](){ menu.load(menu2, menu2Size);
                                             menu.show(); } }
     };
     constexpr uint8_t menu1Size = GET_MENU_SIZE(menu1);